Code-Institute-Submissions/first-milestone-antonio/README.md

 ### Features Left to Implement

+- Implement Social Networks Link on the Social Icons
 - Thank you windows after the submission of the contact form
 - Thank you windows after the submission of the sign up form
 - A Purchase Form to allow the user to buy a service directly by the website